CLRX/CLRX-mirror/README.md

 ```

 Creating documentation will be done by this command
-(if you will enable a building documentation):
+(if you will enable a building documentation, required for version 0.1):

 ```
 make Docs